-Growing your own veg has become a very popular thing to do.
-This is because it is a much more cost effective way of feeding your family.
-Not only this, but there is nothing more rewarding than a fantastic crop of tasty veg that you have grown yourself.
+Growing your own vegetables from seed is extremely rewarding.
+It is a much more cost effective way of feeding your family.
+But, not only this, there is nothing more rewarding than a fantastic crop of tasty veg that you have grown yourself.
 It gives you the opportunity to experiment with different varieties to grow.
 Therefore, you will find something that really suits your taste buds.

 - When sowing small seeds it is best to sow in a seed tray.
 Fill the seed tray with compost and gently press down to flatten the compost.
 Water the compost so that when you plant the seeds the water doesn’t wash the seeds the way.